-It shall not be necessary for an employee to test at a level demonstrating intoxication or impairment by any substance in order to be subject to the terms of this policy.
+At school or a school related activity, it shall not be necessary for an employee to test at a level demonstrating intoxication by any substance in order to be subject to the terms of this policy.
 Any physical manifestation of being under the influence of a substance may subject an employee to the terms of this policy.
 Those physical manifestations include, but are not limited to: unsteadiness; slurred speech; dilated or constricted pupils; incoherent and/or irrational speech; or the presence of an odor associated with a prohibited substance on one's breath or clothing.